Signed in as:

 In some cases, a permit from the DNR is required to harvest aquatic plants.
 Property owners are responsible for obtaining permits prior to harvesting.
 You'll find more information here and the permit application site here.

-This spring and summer, work on the riffle dam will conclude with some additional riprap/boulder work along the shoreline.
-The performance of the dam, i.e., its effectiveness and passively controlling the flow of water downstream, will be monitored this summer.
-If the flow rate is higher than expected, additional small rocks may be added to further restrict the flow.
+At the same time, the performance of the dam, i.e., its effectiveness and passively controlling the flow of water downstream is worth reviewing.
+If the flow rate is higher than expected, additional small rocks may be added to further restrict the flow, though in may conversation with the engineering company that designed the dam that are no plans for modifications at this time.

 It's important to note that as was the case with the past gate-controlled flow, some movement of water downstream is essential for the health of downstream ecosystems.

-As called for in the association by-laws the annual membership meeting will be held on June 4, 2022.
+As called for in the association by-laws the annual membership meeting will be held on the first Saturday in June June 8, 2024.
 The meeting will begin at 9:00 a.m. and conclude not later than 10:30 a.m.
 Members will receive an email with meeting details in mid-May.

 Powered by GoDaddy